 The Reality of Cold Calling for B2B SalesJan 04, 2021

-When you're thinking about your 2021 sales goals, you're probably considering which methods are most likely to generate qualified leads.
-While we might be able to do more in-person events come summer, Covid is still likely to put a damper on networking for at least a few more months.
-So a lot of firms are resorting to cold calling to make their numbers.
+When you're thinking about your 2023 sales goals, you're probably considering which methods are most likely to generate qualified leads.
+Inbound has declined in effectiveness over the past few years, so a lot of firms are resorting to cold calling to make their numbers.

 Cold Calling Has a Low ROI